| CV/Résumé

 (including negotiating memorandum of understanding) 2007/8

-and continuing Devised and delivered undergraduate modules in
+Devised and delivered undergraduate modules in

 counterinsurgency, propaganda, and online postgraduate module in war and